lennyleadership/pilgrim_dairy/content/collection/22 The Cross of Calgary by Jessie Penn-Lewis/The_Cross_of_Calvary.md

 Maybe he thought that the "inward man," assisted by the grace of God, would be able to please God—that having begun in the Spirit, by reconciliation with God through the blood of the cross, he could be "perfected" (or grow in grace) by the aid of the flesh!

 Not so, you "wretched man."
 Turn again to Calvary!
 You need another force within you—the power of the Holy Spirit, and the "law of the Spirit of life in Christ" alone can make you free through the work of Jesus Christ on Calvary.

 The "law" which you have been struggling to obey in your own strength "hath dominion over a man" only for "so long a time as he liveth" (Romans 7:1).

 You were crucified with your Savior, you have died with Him, and you are "made dead to the law" through the body of Christ.

 Yes, "by faith in the working of God" (Colossians 2:12).
 Do you believe this?

 Then you are discharged from the claims of the law—"having died"!
 You are "joined to ...
 Him who was raised from the dead" (Romans 7:4), and as you rely upon Him to work in you, "the law of the Spirit of life" in Him will make you free (Romans 8:2-3), and "if the Son shall make you free, ye shall be free indeed.”

 You shall find that "what the law could not do" (Romans 8:3), by commanding you from without, God's own Son, sent in your likeness to die in your place, can do within you; and the very "requirement of the law" (Romans 8:4, mg.) which you have so utterly failed to obey, shall now be fulfilled in you as you yield to the Spirit of God and "walk not after the fleshy but after the Spirit?

 Oh soul, you have lived in ceaseless condemnation.
 No longer need this be!
 Those who have cried for deliverance "through Jesus Christ our Lord" and recognized the answer of death within themselves that they should not trust in themselves but in God who raises the dead—for them "there is no condemnation."
 For "in Christ Jesus" they experience the force of a new law, an in-working Spirit of life, making them free from the old law with its reign of sin.

 “For freedom did Christ set us free: standfast therefore, and be not entangled again in a yoke of bondage" (Galatians 5:1, mg.).
 See that you walk step by step in the Spirit, minding "the things of the Spirit" (Romans 8:5).
 By the power of the Spirit of life which dwells in you, realize the fact that you are a child of the Father, and if a child, then an heir—an heir of God, and joint-heir with Christ, if so be that you suffer with Him, that you may be glorified together (see Romans 8:16-17).

 <h3>CHAPTER 5</h3>

 "To this end Christ died and lived again, that He might be Lord."—Romans 14:9.

-Crucified with Christ
+<h4>Crucified with Christ</h4>

 "I through the law died unto the law, that I might live unto God.
-I have been crucified with Christ; and it is no longer I that live, but Christ."— Galatians 2:19-20.
+I have been crucified with Christ; and it is no longer I that live, but Christ." — Galatians 2:19-20.

 Paul does not hesitate to refer to his own experience, for he does not preach to the Romans or to the Galatians a gospel which he has not himself proved.
 Now, all that he has written to the Romans concerning the believer's death with Christ he sums up in this personalized passage in his epistle to the Galatians.

 To the Romans he said "we" and "our," but to the Galatians he said "I"!
 "I died unto the law," "I have been crucified with Christ.”

 In these words we have embodied the deepest meaning of the deliverance accomplished at Calvary, and the more simply we take the message the more quickly shall we prove the word of the cross as the power of God to deliver.

 This "I," which has been the central spring of every human life since the Fall; this "I," cries Paul, was "crucified with Christ.”
 And the law was the means of bringing me to this place of death— the place where I acknowledged my hopeless condition, the place where I ceased from my struggles and cried out for help from another.
-The "law" brought me to this place where I died to the law by sheer inability to obey it,2 and from thence I fled to hide myself in the death of Christ. . . and now I have died with Him.
+The "law" brought me to this place where I died to the law by sheer inability to obey it,<label for="it" class="margin-toggle sidenote-number"></label><span class="sidenote">"The sense of feebleness, or prostration, to which man is reduced by the working of the law," is "the process of dying in fact." — Lightfoot.</span> and from thence I fled to hide myself in the death of Christ. . . and now I have died with Him.

 We need to remember that no word of God is exhausted in one application.
 As we are led on by Him, we find the message of the cross opening out with an ever-widening meaning to meet an ever-deepening need.
 At first we apprehend our death with Christ simply in relation to the bondage of sin.
 Initially, with our eyes on the crucified Lord dying for us, we listen to the declaration of Paul in Romans 6:6, "our old man was crucified with Him,”' and we reckon ourselves dead unto sin and cast away "anger, passion and malice . . . evil-speaking and reviling" (Colossians 3:8, C.H.) and all the manifest "works of the flesh."
 Thereby we prove with joy that the word of the cross is the power of God to all who believe, and find that the living Christ is "able to save completely them that draw near to God through Him" (Hebrews 7:25, mg.).

 But sooner or later we find out that we need a deeper deliverance.
 Our lives are still in some measure self-centered, although we reckon ourselves dead indeed unto sin and find deliverance from the manifest works of the flesh.
 Self shows itself.
 Self-energy or self-complacency in service, self-pity when we are suffering, self-seeking in desiring the praise of men, self-introspection and self-judgment in hours of trial, self-sensitiveness in contact with others, self-defense when we are injured.
 Yes, and sometimes, above all, a self-consciousness that makes life almost a burden.
 These are some of the indignations of the self-center within.

 In the energy of self, desiring to be wholly the Lord's, we may sometimes consecrate ourselves to Him and with new vigor seek to work for Him oblivious of the self-source of our activities, until we are spent out; or, finding little spiritual fruit from all our labor, our eyes are opened to see the uselessness of all our "creaturely activity" for Him (see Soul and Spirit and other books).

 It is at this point that the Spirit of God brings the "word of the cross" to us with a fresh and blessed message of deliverance—a deliverance that, to some lives, has meant greater consequences than the freedom from the bondage of sin which they proved in earlier days.

 The Lord Jesus in His call to the cross touched the core of the trouble in every person's life when He said, "If any man would come after Me, let him deny himself."
 The Lord did not say his sins, or certain exterior things.
 He who knew what was in man struck deeper than actions, to the very center of a man, and said "deny himself.”

 Let a man renounce himself and see himself as crucified with Christ, and quickly another Himself—the Lord Christ—will take the central place in the heart and quietly bring all things under His sway!

 "Each one of you saith, I" (1 Corinthians 1:12), wrote Paul to the Corinthians about the cause of the contentions in that church; and throughout Scripture instance after instance is given of the "I" in its various forms.

 "Is not this great Babylon which I have built?"
 (Daniel 4:30), cries Nebuchadnezzar.
 "I will say to my soul... take thine ease" (Luke 12:19), says the one whose delight was in earthly treasure.
 "I am not as the rest of men" (Luke 18:11) is the self-estimation of the moral man.
 "I am holier than thou" (Isaiah 65:5), the inner thought of the self-righteous.
 "I am rich . . . and have need of nothing" (Revelation 3:17), the attitude of the self-satisfied.
 The "I am" of this one or that one mirrors the "I" of the Christian who walks "after the manner of men."
-"For when one saith, l am of Paul; and another, I am ofApollos; are ye not men?" (see 1 Corinthians 3:1-4) writes the Apostle.
+"For when one saith, l am of Paul; and another, I am of Apollos; are ye not men?" (see 1 Corinthians 3:1-4) writes the Apostle.
-2 "The sense of feebleness, or prostration, to which man is reduced by the working of the law," is "the process of dying in fact."—Lightfoot.
-17

 But "I" crucified with Christ was Paul's charter of freedom.
 With this message of the cross he met every difficulty of the Christians of his day.
 "We who died," "All died," "For ye died," was his reiterated statement as he dealt practically with the children of God about their attitude to sin and the elements of the world in the Church of God.
 And the souls to whom he wrote knew that he lived it out in his own life.
 He did not say "I have been crucified with Christ" and then seek the highest place, even though he might have "claimed honor" (1 Thessalonians 2:6, mg.) as an apostle of Christ.
 "I am nothing" he wrote to the Corinthians, and I "am less than the least of all saints," to the Ephesians.
 "No longer I" was the whole spirit of his life, as he counted all things loss for CHRIST and became, as it were, the off-scouring of all things for His dear sake.
 For crucified with Christ is Paul's invariable declaration, and from whichever point of view he speaks of the results of the death of Christ, he uniformly keeps Calvary as the basic fact.
 In all his unfolding of truth he never goes beyond the radius of the cross.
 The Greek word which the Apostle uses in Galatians 2:20 (also in Romans 6:6) is a compound form meaning "to crucify together" and "crucified together with Christ" must be the fact upon which our faith rests if we are to know continuous deliverance.
 For the eyes of the heart must be focused upon the crucified Christ and not be turned inward upon any subjective experience.